Should you Buy an SI2 Clarity? May 7, 2018 – Posted in: Jewelry Blog

 The clarity scale ranges from Flawless (Fl) to Included Level 3 (I3).
 In a practical sense, I1, I2, and I3 will be too much for most purposes.
 Many jewelers don’t actually stock diamonds with this level of clarity, due to low demand.
 SI2 diamonds are the lowest grade usually made available for sale.

 But, before you dismiss the idea of buying an SI2 diamond, just wait.
 There are several reasons why it really isn’t such a crazy idea.
 Price, for one.
 And the fact that you might not even be able to tell it’s an SI2 diamond.

 How much do Si2 Diamonds Cost?

 Diamond prices (based on clarity alone) are hard to lay down because there are so many variables that go into diamond prices.
-Assuming that all things stand equal, here are the average prices for SI2 diamonds as of January 2019.
+Assuming that all things stand equal, here are the average prices for SI2 diamonds.

 For a high-quality SI2 clarity, J color, VS2 clarity, and round-cut diamond:

 - 0.50-carat diamond will cost approximately $1,250